 Big Talk Productions, the people who brought the world such creative films as Paul, Scott Pilgrim vs. the World and Shaun of the Dead have made another modern classic.
 This time, they take on the science fiction genre in Attack the Block.

 The music in Attack the Block was done by Steven Price (who edited music for the last two Lord of the Rings movies as well as contributing to the music from Scott Pilgrim vs. The World) along with British electronic music duo Basement Jaxx (otherwise known as Felix Buxton and Simon Ratcliffe).
-The score is the perfect mix of classic theremin-moog synthesizer bed and trip-hop techno dance party.
-For a movie like Attack the Block, which mixes old school science fiction with new school gangster noir, the combination is perfect.
-The soundtrack serves as the backdrop for a fun sci-fi film, but could just as easily provide the theme to a kick-ass Halloween party.
+The score is the perfect mix of classic theremin-Moog synthesizer bed and trip-hop techno dance party.
+For an alien invasion movie like Attack the Block, which mixes old-school science fiction with new school gangster noir, the combination is perfect.
+The soundtrack serves as the backdrop for a fun sci-fi alien invasion movie, but could just as easily provide the theme to a kick-ass Halloween party.